m-schm/topaz/README.md

 ```

 These are filled in by the compiler during typechecking, and will throw an error
 if there's any ambiguity.
-You can fill them in yourself using `@`:
+You can also fill them in yourself using `@`:

 ```
 doNothing @String "hello"